 Afal.
 Quert.
 Pryus malus.

-Interestingly, the seeds of orchard apples revert to ancestral types if sown in the wild.
-The single variety native to Britain is the crab apple a small tree with brown flaky bark, sometimes bearing the thorns all crab apples once had, being of the rose family.
+The single variety native to Britain is the crab apple – a small tree with brown flaky bark, sometimes bearing the thorns all crab apples once had, being of the rose family.
 It has soft oval leaves with pointed tips that are food for the caterpillars of many moths.
 It is home to over 90 species of insect and has lovely pink flowers in spring, providing food for many pollinators and especially supporting our bee populations.
 The small bitter fruit can be made into jam, jelly and wine and is food for many birds and animals including mice, voles, foxes, badgers, rabbits, deer and of course wild boar.
 The pips have a cyanide coating and so pass through the digestive systems of these animals ensuring that any new trees are propagated at some distance from the parent.

 Revered by the Druids as one of the seven chief trees and the most common to host mistletoe, the apple is associated with shapeshifting and journeys to the Otherworld.
 Magical apple trees feature in many folk and fairy tales.
 The name Avalon is derived from an old Irish word meaning “place of apple trees” and in this context the tree symbolises the hardship, sacrifice and self-denial that the warrior/magician has to undergo to make the journey to Avalon.
 Apple was considered food of the gods and a universal symbol of love, fertility, generosity and abundance.